jackeinbinder01/Movie-List-Manager/src/test/GUITest.md

 - Test Focus Lost

 'My Rating' field reverts to 'Enter your rating here (0 - 10)' if user does not enter information.
-If user has entered information 'My Rating' fields reverts back to users input when focus is lost
+If user has entered information, when focus is lost the 'My Rating' field reverts back to the users input

 ![Apply Filters](TestResources/DetailsPane6.gif)